Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 \subsubsection{Large Amplitude Oscillations}

-Here we present sinusoidal massless radiation results for larger initial amplitudes $A_0 4$ ($\varepsilon 0.68$) and $A_0 8$ ($\varepsilon 1$), with string widths given by $\lambda=1$ and $\lambda=10$.
-Figures \ref{ParaviewMasslessScreenshotAmp4} shows the time-varying radiation measured on the diagnostic cylinder at $R=64$ for parameters $\lambda$=$10$ and $A_0$=$4$.
-Although the $\{2\,2\,0\}$ quadrupole mode remains dominant, the signal is modulated by higher harmonics which have become significant.
-The presence of these eigenmodes is illustrated in the checkerboard lower panels in Figure~\ref{checkerboard} with many more modes excited for $A_0\ge 4$ than for $A_0 1$ (upper panel).
+Here we present massless radiation results for larger initial amplitudes $A_0=4$ ($\varepsilon = 0.68$) and $A_0=8$ ($\varepsilon \approx 1$), with string widths given by $\lambda=1$ and $\lambda=10$.
+Figure \ref{ParaviewMasslessScreenshotAmp4} shows a visualisation of the radiation field measured on the diagnostic cylinder at $R=64$, measured over time, for the example $\lambda=10$ and $A_0=4$.
+Although the $\{2\,2\,0\}$ quadrupole mode remains dominant, the signal is modulated by higher harmonics.
+This is also illustrated in the lower panels in Figure \ref{checkerboard}, where many more modes are excited for $A_0\ge 4$ than for $A_0=1$ (upper panel).

-Figures \ref{amp4masslessmodes} shows the magnitude of the largest propagating eigenmodes, $\{2\,2\,0\}$, $\{3\,3\,1\}$ and $\{4\,4\,0\}$, as well as the self-field $\{1\,1\,1\}$ which is now clearly mixed with the propagating dipole $\{2\,1\,1\}$.
-We see again that the $\{2\,2\,0\}$ quadrupole mode is dominant for both $\lambda=10$ and $\lambda=1$, still contributing most of the outgoing radiation flux integrated across all modes.
-Even in the highly nonlinear regime with $A_0 8$ ($\varepsilon 1$), the next harmonic $\{3\,3\,1\}$ has a maximum relative amplitude $0.42$, i.e.\ initially contributing 18\% of the quadrupole energy flux, with $\{4\,4\,0\}$ around 8\% and $\{2\,1\,1\}$ 5\%.
-We also note that the maximum quadrupole amplitude scales approximately with the relative oscillation amplitude squared $\varepsilon^2$, in agreement with expectations from (\ref{sineradiation}) that its energy flux scales as $\varepsilon^4$.
-Again, the amplitude of radiation from the lighter $\lambda =1$ string always decays more rapidly than the $\lambda=10$ string because they initially have the same massless radiation output, a backreaction effect we shall now probe quantitatively.
-We note that the amplitude decay of high harmonics ($n>2$) is considerably faster than the quadrupole, as illustrated in Figure~\ref{amp8masslessav}.
+The centre panels of Figures \ref{masslessspatialamp1regridding0.25cumulative} and \ref{masslessspatialamp1regridding0.25} show the time-averaged and absolute magnitude of the largest propagating eigenmodes, $\{2\,2\,0\}$, $\{3\,3\,1\}$ and $\{4\,4\,0\}$ for $A_0=4$ and $\lambda=1$, as well as the self-field $\{1\,1\,1\}$ which is now mixed with the propagating dipole $\{2\,1\,1\}$.
+We see again that the $\{2\,2\,0\}$ quadrupole mode is dominant, contributing most of the outgoing radiation flux integrated across all modes.
+Even in the highly nonlinear regime with $A_0=8$ ($\varepsilon \approx 1$) and $\lambda=1$ shown in the lower panel of Figure~\ref{masslessspatialamp1regridding0.25}, the next harmonic $\{3\,3\,1\}$ has a maximum relative amplitude $0.42$, i.e.\ initially contributing 18\% of the quadrupole energy flux, with $\{4\,4\,0\}$ around 8\% and $\{2\,1\,1\}$ 5\%.
+We also note that the maximum quadrupole amplitude scales approximately with the relative oscillation amplitude squared $\varepsilon^2$, in agreement with expectations from (\ref{sineradiation}) that the energy flux scales as $\varepsilon^4$.
+Again, the amplitude of radiation from the lighter $\lambda =1$ string always decays more rapidly than the $\lambda=10$ string because they initially have the same massless radiation output, a backreaction effect we shall discuss in the next section.
+We note that the amplitude decay of high harmonics ($n>2$) is considerably faster than the quadrupole, as illustrated in the lower panel of Figure~\ref{masslessspatialamp1regridding0.25cumulative}.